Living-with-machines/CensusGeocoder/README.md

 The filepaths for all the input data can be set by the user in [input_config.yaml](inputs/input_config.yaml) - for further information see the respective section under [Data Input](#data-input).
 We recommend the following directory structure for `data/input`, `inputs`, and `sample`.

+**NB for LwM testers - the contents of `data/input` can be found on Azure in the storage account `censusplacelinking` inside the blob container `historic-census-gb-geocoder`.**

 The parent output directory is also set by the user in [input_config.yaml](inputs/input_config.yaml):

 ```yaml